ursatile/mwnet/101-introducing-razor.md

 dotnet --version
 ```

-You'll need `dotnet` version 7 to run the examples in this workshop -- a few things won't work on .NET 6.
+You'll need `dotnet` version 8 to run the examples in this workshop -- all the principles and patterns here should work on any version of .NET since 5, but we're going to be using some C# language features like primary constructors which aren't supported on any versions below .NET 8.

 We're going to set up this project structure: